defx/dynamo/README.md

 ## middleware

-the `middleware` config parameter is similar to `update` in the sense that it expects a dictionary of named functions, however the functions provided here should be used whenever you need to do some asynchronous work or work with side-effects.
+Like `update`, the `middleware` config parameter is a dictionary of named functions, however the functions provided here should be used whenever you need to do asynchronous work or to work with side-effects.

-the middleware function accepts the native event object as its first argument, and a special "middleware api" object as its second argument.
+The middleware function accepts the native event object as its first argument, and a special [middleware api](#middleware-api) object as its second argument.

 ### Middleware API